Bodega Garzón Reserve, Cabernet Franc

 Vinification

-The hand-harvested grapes were fermented in cement tanks for under two weeks at 28-29°C. The wine was then aged for 6 to 12 months on the lees in untoasted French oak casks, before being bottled.
+The hand-harvested grapes were fermented in 150 hectolitre cement tanks for 10 days at 28-29°C. The wine was then aged for 6 to 12 months on the lees in 50 litre untoasted French oak casks, before being bottled in November 2024.

 Tasting Notes & Technical Details

-This wine reveals aromas of forest fruits, wild herbs, peppery spices and chocolate with subtle smokey notes.
+This Cabernet Franc Reserva is a wine of great typicity and very defined personality, revealing aromas of forest fruits, wild herbs, peppery spices and chocolate with subtle smoky notes.
 The palate has layers of ripe blackberries, prunes and fresh herbs.
 Soft tannins add to the complexity and structure.

 Alcohol (ABV)